lancepants/notes/os-theory.rst

 System Calls
 ^^^^^^^^^^^^
 An application typically calls functions in a library - for example, the *C library* - that in turn rely on the system call interface to instruct the kernel to carry out tasks on the application's behalf.
-When an application executes a system call, we say that the *kernel is executing on behalf of hte application*.
+When an application executes a system call, we say that the *kernel is executing on behalf of the application*.
 Furthermore, the application is said to be *executing a system call in kernel-space*, and the kernel is running in *process context*.

 Interrupts
 ^^^^^^^^^^